-Disclosures pertaining to remuneration and other details as required under Section 197 (12) of the said Act read with Rule 5 (1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, are provided in Annexure D to this Report.
+The information required to be disclosed in the Directors Report pursuant to Section 197 (12) of the Companies Act, 2013, read with Rule 5 (1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is provided in Annexure E to this Report.

-CORPORATE SOCIAL RESPONSIBILITY CSR :
+CORPORATE SOCIAL RESPONSIBILITY (CSR) :